carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

-   Q2: If at any time after my contribution, I am able to license other patent claims that would have been subject to Apache's Grant of Patent License if they were licenseable by me at the time of my contribution, do those other claims become subject to the Grant of Patent License?
+   Q2: If at any time after my contribution, I am able to license other patent claims that would have been subject to Apache's Grant of Patent License if they were licensable by me at the time of my contribution, do those other claims become subject to the Grant of Patent License?

    A2: Yes.